 L119 “Synthetic”, not “Synthesized”

 L150 was intraguild predation considered in mixing models?

+> (WO) This is currently impossible under the current framework.
+If predators were included as their own source, it would be 100%.
+A possibility for this would be to include priors in the Bayesian model and or other predictors of intraguild predation but these are unavailable to us.

 L254-255 (and elsewhere, including in Abstract): It is indeed surprising that predators in conventional farms consumed higher proportions of rice herbivores than in organic farms at tillering, while the relative availability of rice herbivores was higher in organic than in conventional farms during that period.
 To conclude about biocontrol potential, it is nevertheless essential to report also (a) the level of pest infestation and ideally crop damage in both farming systems.
 As a minimum, the absolute number or biomass of rice herbivores and other prey groups per sampling effort should be given. (b) Similarly, the density of predators is essential, which is often (but not here?) higher in organic than in conventional crops.
 If predator density was multiple times higher in organic than in conventional farms, then the higher proportion of rice herbivores consumed in conventional farms may still mean lower instead of higher biocontrol potential.
 Thus, any conclusion about biocontrol potential is only valid if predator and prey densities are also reported.
 You already touch on this limitation in the potential caveats section, but you must keep it in mind throughout the manuscript and avoid overconclusion.

+> (WO) I agree that “higher biocontrol potential” is rather misleading.
+“Potential" suggests that better CAN be done (ie. Room for improvement) and not that it does better already.

 L268: A high per capita consumption of rice pests is no guarantee for successful biocontrol.
 There are countless examples of even specialist enemies that consume exclusively (100%) certain pest species but are not effective biocontrol agents.
 Also the increase of effect during the crop season (L271) is only true if total consumption (depending on the predator densities) is increasing faster than prey density.